Logo

 Calvin Coolidge signed the Radio Act of 1927, which assigned regulation of radio to the newly created Federal Radio Commission.

-When Charles Lindbergh arrived in Washington on a US Navy ship after his celebrated 1927 trans-Atlantic flight, President Calvin Coolidge welcomed him back to the US and presented him with the Medal of Honor; the event was captured on film.
+When Charles Lindbergh arrived in Washington on a US Navy ship after his celebrated 1927 trans-Atlantic flight, Calvin Coolidge welcomed him back to the US and presented him with the Medal of Honor, and the event was filmed.